 During periods of financial uncertainty such as the global economic collapse of 2008, corporations experience uncertainty and fear.
 As a result, retained earnings were allowed to build up until the expression "hoarding cash" became appropriate.
-In many cases cash is hoarded in order to provide funds for potential acquisition opportunities.
+In July of 2010 companies in the Russell 3000 index had hoarded $2.9 trillions of cash.
+In many cases, cash is hoarded in order to provide funds for potential acquisition opportunities.

 Distribute to shareholders